 - Beneficiary Interview

 - After the Interview

 We use the following terms in the FWVP Program:

-The Filipino World War II (WWII) veteran or their surviving spouse who is a U.S. citizen or lawful permanent resident (LPR) living in the United States.
-If the Filipino WWII veteran and their spouse are both deceased, certain beneficiaries of approved or reinstated Forms I-130, may request parole on their own behalf.
+The Filipino World War II (WWII) veteran or their surviving spouse who is a U.S. citizen or Green Card holder living in the United States.
+If the Filipino WWII veteran and their spouse are both deceased, certain beneficiaries of approved or reinstated Forms I-130 may request parole on their own behalf.
 This is called self-petitioning.

-Family members who may benefit from the relative petitions (Forms I-130) filed on their behalf and who may be paroled into the United States if approved under the FWVP Program.
+Family members who may benefit from the Form I-130 filed on their behalf and who may be paroled into the United States if we approve them under the FWVP program.

-The family member for whom a Form I-130 was filed.
+The family member for whom a petitioner filed Form I-130.

-For example, the principal beneficiary could be an LPR’s spouse or unmarried child, or a U.S. citizen’s adult son or daughter, married son or daughter or sibling.
+For example, the principal beneficiary could be a lawful permanent resident’s spouse or unmarried child, or a U.S. citizen’s adult son, daughter, or sibling.